epics-modules/caPutLog/docs/index.rst

 well as the minimum and maximum value are logged.
 This filtering can be disabled by specifying the ``caPutLogAllNoFilter`` (``2``) configuration option.

+From release 4 on, string values are quoted and special characters are escaped.

 Json Log Format
 +++++++++++++++